-- When C0<2, C4=R4 and C9=R9 conditions the "Last Line" state, which then activates an "additional management" state for which C4 is incremented unconditionally.
-Note that during this additional management, C9 continues to be tested with R9 for the update of VMA/VMA' (but C9 is not zeroed when C9==R9). - When C0=2,the additional management state is deactivated if there was no line programmed (R5=0 or no "Interlace Line".
+- When C0<2, C4=R4 and C9=R9 conditions the "Last Line" state, which then activates an "additional management" state for which C4 is incremented unconditionally only once.
+Note that during this additional management, C9 continues to be tested with R9 for the update of VMA/VMA'. - When C0=2, if there was no additional line pending, the additional management state is deactivated (R5=0 or "Interlace Line" allows it to be determined) which prevents C4 from being incremented for the addition of additional lines